Our Glendale Injury Law Firm DOESN’T JUST WIN, WE WIN BIG!

 Spinal Cord Injuries

 Spinal cord injuries are one of the most severe injuries anyone can sustain.
-Victims of violence, automobile accidents, and premises liability cases are all at risk for a spinal cord injury.
+Victims of violence, automobile accidents, and premises liability cases are all at risk of a spinal cord injury.
 These injuries can lead to paraplegia, quadriplegia, or permanent or short-term paralysis of one side of the body or one limb.
 As with individuals who sustain a TBI, those who suffer spinal cord injuries may never be able to work or take care of themselves again.
 Their medical and support costs could be astronomical.

-Neck and Whiplash Injuries
+Neck & Whiplash Injuries

 Both drivers and passengers in automobile accidents are at risk for neck and whiplash injuries.
-When a car comes to a sudden stop—such as in a rear-end accident—the forceful and rapid back-and-forth movement of the neck can cause whiplash and other neck injuries.
+When a car comes to a sudden stop, such as in a rear-end accident, the forceful and rapid back-and-forth movement of the neck can cause whiplash and other neck injuries.
 Victims may experience headaches, as well as neck pain and stiffness.
 Others may experience fatigue, dizziness, or tingling or numbness in the arms.

-Wrongful Death
+Wrongful Deaths

-Premises Liability
+Premises Liabilities

-Common Causes of Accidents in Glendale, California
+Common Causes Of Accidents In Glendale, California

 Car accidents happen to everyone, and while sometimes it’s hitting a curb or bumping a door, there are moments when dangerous wrecks occur.
 Unfortunately, the destructive actions of absent-minded drivers contribute to many car-related fatalities and injuries.

-• Speeding – Unfortunately, motorists who travel at unsafe speeds not only reduce the amount of time they have to react to hazards on the road but also increase the potential force in the event of a collision.
+- Speeding — Unfortunately, motorists who travel at unsafe speeds not only reduce the amount of time they have to react to hazards on the road but also increase the potential force in the event of a collision.
 In California, over 1,000 people die every year in crashes involving speeding.
 Studies show that the highest number of speeding-related fatalities and serious injuries occur in Los Angeles County.

-• Distracted Driving – Distracted driving is the act of driving while engaging in other activities that take the driver’s attention away from the road.
+- Distracted Driving — Distracted driving is the act of driving while engaging in other activities that take the driver’s attention away from the road.
 These activities may include texting and driving, eating and driving, and even something as seemingly benign as tuning the radio while driving.
 Whatever the distraction, deadly accidents can occur.

-• Driving Under the Influence – Drivers under the influence of drugs or alcohol have impaired reasoning, thinking, concentration, awareness, and reaction time.
+- Driving Under the Influence — Drivers under the influence of drugs or alcohol have impaired reasoning, thinking, concentration, awareness, and reaction time.
 Motorists who choose to drive under the influence place the lives and well-being of everyone on the road in jeopardy.

-One of the most devastating kinds of accidents to occur when a motorist ignores a traffic signal or light is a “T-Bone” collision.
+One of the most devastating kinds of accidents to occur when a motorist ignores a traffic signal or light is a “T-bone” collision.
 These accidents involve the front of one motor vehicle striking the side of another, making a “T” shape.
 Generally, these crashes occur at intersections when a motorist disregards a stop sign or a red light and drives through the intersection as another car is crossing the intersection.

-Types of Injuries Sustained in a California Traffic Accident
+Types Of Injuries Sustained In A California Traffic Accident

 Motor vehicle accidents in California result in all types of injuries to the people involved.
 When an individual is injured due to careless driving, they may be eligible for compensation.
 Any injury sustained in an accident should be taken seriously and evaluated by a medical professional.